 Let’s face it, tattoos are hot stuff these days.
-With over 45 million Americans sporting at least one tattoo, with upscale, fashionable tattoo parlours and TV shows like LA Ink, these highly personal works of art are here to stay.
+With over 45 million Americans sporting at least one tattoo, many upscale fashionable tattoo parlours and TV shows like LA Ink, these highly personal works of art are here to stay.
 But how safe are tattoos, really?

 How Safe Are Tattoos?